 As a country carved by glaciers in the last ice age, the landscapes in Wales comprise of mountains, valleys and an abundance of waterfalls.
 Waterfalls in Wales are often steeped in legends and myths and are rumoured to be the entrance to magical fairy kingdoms.

 Growing up with beautiful cascades quite literally on my doorstep, I’ve always had a love for Welsh waterfalls.
-With most of my explorations almost exclusively based in South Wales, I recently embarked on a road trip across the length and breadth of this small mountainous land, to discover the most beautiful of all Welsh waterfalls.
+With most of my early explorations almost exclusively based in my native South Wales, I recently embarked on a road trip across the length and breadth of this small mountainous land, dedicated to discovering the most beautiful of all Welsh waterfalls.

-I originally planned to limit this list to just ten but since I couldn’t decide which ones to leave out, I instead compiled a list of the top 15 prettiest waterfalls in Wales!
+I originally planned to limit this list to just ten but since I couldn’t decide which ones to leave out, I instead compiled a list of the top 15 prettiest waterfalls in Wales.
+Stay tuned for a few waterfalls that you won’t find on any other guides!

 Things To Remember Before Your Visit To A Welsh Waterfall